Now accepting applications for 2017 Engaged Cornell grant opportunities.

 - Other Community-Engagement Requests

 The Community-Engaged Student Travel Grant Program provides funding to Cornell students participating in service-learning and/or community-based research domestically or internationally.
 The program aims to make community-engaged learning accessible for all students.
-Application deadline for winter break travel has passed; application deadline for summer travel is March 1, 2017.
+Application deadline for summer travel is March 1, 2017.

 Community-Engaged Student Travel Grants are intended to support: